-Baking on two levels
+Baking on several levels

 Use 4D hot air.
 Baked items that are placed into the oven on trays or in baking tins/dishes at the same time will not necessarily be ready at the same time.
+Baking on two levels:

-- Universal pan: Level 3

-Baking tray: Level 1
+Universal pan: Level 3 Baking tray: Level 1

-- Baking tray: Level 1Baking tins/dishes on the wire rack
+Baking tins/dishes on the wire rack

+First wire rack: Level 3 Second wire rack: Level 1

+Baking on four levels:

+4 wire racks with greaseproof paper

-- First wire rack: Level 3
+First wire rack: Level 5 Second wire rack: Level 3 Third wire rack: Level 2 Fourth wire rack: Level 1

-Second wire rack: Level 1 By preparing several dishes at the same time, you can make energy savings of up to 45 per cent.
+By preparing several dishes at the same time, you can make energy savings of up to 45 per cent.
 Position baking tins/dishes next to one another or offset and vertically stacked in the cooking compartment.